 As discussed in the section on People who cycle, those who cycle require provisions appropriate to their needs.
 Depending on the circumstances, some people may find the non-cycleway forms of on-road provision for cycling adequate, without requiring dedicated facilities.
 Therefore this guidance includes various provision types that do not involve dedicated facilities.
 Note though, if a route without dedicated facilities forms part of a cycle network, it may be necessary to use special guide or route signs and/or markings to achieve coherence.

 The following diagram may give a useful indication as to the appropriate facility type.
-Note, that this is due to be updated, as it was developed at a time where cycling provision was generally geared towards providing for more confident cyclists.
 It may be necessary to adjust this if a less confident audience is desired.
 Also, this diagram does not include all the forms of provision outlined in this guidance.

-The diagram above is from Collection of Cycling Concepts, Jensen et al (2000).
+The diagram above is from Collection of Cycling Concepts, Jensen et al. (2012) and the New Zealand Cycle Trail Design Guide, 5th edition, ViaStrada (2019).

 In general, roads with higher traffic speed and traffic volumes are more difficult for cyclists to negotiate than roads with lower speeds and volumes.
 The threshold for comfort and safety for cyclists is a function of both traffic volume and speed differential between cyclists and motor vehicles (note that this is affected by road gradient), and varies by cyclist experience and trip purpose.
 Facilities based on this chart will have the broadest appeal.